-We have considered carefully the effectiveness of the Council's governance framework and have been advised by the Corporate Governance and Audit Committee.
+We have carefully considered the effectiveness of the Council's governance framework and have been advised by the Corporate Governance and Audit Committee.
+We acknowledge responsibility for ensuring that there is a sound system of governance, which is particularly supported by the authority's code of governance.

 We are satisfied that the Council's overall governance arrangements are in accordance with our governance framework and Code of Corporate Governance.

 We will continue to enhance our governance arrangements as recommended in the Action Plan that underpins this Statement.
-We are satisfied that these steps will address the need for improvements that were identified in our review and will monitor their implementation during 2024/25 and beyond in conjunction with the Corporate Governance & Audit Committee.
+We are satisfied that these steps will address the need for improvements that were identified in our review and have monitored their implementation during 2024/25 and will continue to do so in conjunction with the Corporate Governance & Audit Committee.